 The glove box, and the console compartment are designed for small, lightweight items.
 The trunk is intended for larger, heavier items.

-However, carrying too much cargo, or improperly storing it, can affect your car's handling, stability, and operation and make it unsafe.
+However, carrying too much cargo, or improperly storing it, can affect your car's handling, stability, stopping distance, and tires, and make it unsafe.
 Before carrying any type of cargo, be sure to read the following pages.

 Load Limit